 The need for Chaplains is great – they offer spiritual and pastoral care in diverse setting from hospitals to the military.

-Chaplains offer spiritual and pastoral care in diverse settings, from hospitals to the military, and the need is great.
 In a world in which church attendance is dwindling, chaplains working in secular settings sometimes serve as the only point of contact between people in the wider community and the Christian church.
-Those serving as chaplains within the Canadian Armed Forces minister to military personnel and their families, regardless of their religious affiliation.
+And those serving as chaplains within the Canadian Armed Forces minister to military personnel and their families, regardless of their religious affiliation.

 At Acadia Divinity College you will develop theological understandings of the chaplain’s unique call and be equipped in pastoral interventions, crisis response and stress management.
 You will also be well-trained to provide support to those facing mental health concerns, struggling with addictions, at risk of suicide, or dealing with grief and loss.
 Through supervised chaplaincy experience and instruction, you will complete two units towards the requirements for Clinical Pastoral Education certification.

 The Charles J. Taylor Centre for Chaplaincy and Spiritual Care, a centre of excellence at ADC, fosters and promotes clinical and theological excellence in Pastoral Care through personal growth, the building of professional capacities and rigorous theological reflection.

 For admission requirements and tuition information visit the Master of Divinity page.

 |BIBL 5023||Interpreting the Old Testament||3|

 |BIBL (elective)||Biblical Studies elective (Old Testament Poetry or Prophetic Literature )||3|